kabomi/Alloy-about-widget/README.md

 ___
 ___

-Welcome to your Appcelerator Titanium Mobile Project

-This is a blank project.
-Start by editing your application's app.js to make your first mobile project using Titanium.
+## LICENSES

+This project is licensed under The MIT License.
+Please see the LICENSE.txt file for the full license.

 ----------------------------------
-Stuff our legal folk make us say:

 Appcelerator, Appcelerator Titanium and associated marks and logos are trademarks of Appcelerator, Inc.

 Titanium is Copyright (c) 2008-2013 by Appcelerator, Inc. All Rights Reserved.

 Titanium is licensed under the Apache Public License (Version 2).
 Please see the LICENSE file for the full license.